storybookjs/react-native/addons/addon-contexts/README.md

 Often enough, you will find it become very tedious wrapping a component deeply nested before you actually write your main content of story.
 You even start to write wrapper components or factory functions just to make your life easier.
 How about changing the context of your story dynamically?!
-There were simply have no good way so you ended up writing stories like an accountant.
+There were simply having no good way so you ended up writing stories like an accountant.

 That is why you need this.
 An elegant way to wrap your component stories and change their contextual environment directly and dynamically in Storybook UI!
 Kind of like a dependency injection, eh!
-The best bit is **define it once and apply everywhere**.
+The best bit is **you define it once and apply everywhere**.